JoseMario3/BeRealClone/README.md

 The following **required** functionality is completed:

-- [x] Users see an app icon in the home screen and a styled launch screen.
-- [x] User can register a new account
-- [x] User can log in with newly created account
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and an optional caption
-- [x] User is able to logout
+- [ ] User can launch camera to take photo instead of photo library
+- [ ] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
+- [ ] Users can intereact with posts via comments, comments will have user data such as username and name
+- [ ] Posts have a time and location attached to them
+- [ ] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
-- [ ] User stays logged in when app is closed and open again
+- [ ] User receive notifcation when it is time to post

 The following **additional** features are implemented: